dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 Now, we will have a Cloud Firestore database ready for use.

-To connect our API to the Cloud Firestore datasource, run the following command on your terminal:
+To connect our API to the Cloud Firestore datasource, let's run the following command on our terminal:

 ```sh
 lb datasource